johnbillion/wp-json-schemas/readme.md

 ## Usage

-Usage really depends what you're doing with the schemas.
+Usage depends on what you're doing with the schemas.
 You could use them for validation or just for understanding the shape of an object.

+If you're using TypeScript, check out [the TypeScript definitions provided by the `wp-types` package](https://www.npmjs.com/package/wp-types).

 ## FAQs

 ### When do these schemas apply?

-The core object schemas apply whenever a supported PHP object is represented as JSON.
-How you do that depends on your application, but here is an example:
+The PHP object schemas apply whenever a supported PHP object is represented as JSON.
+For example:

 ```php
 printf(